Pronouns in Vietnamese: True pronouns

 Unlike the first type of pronoun, these absolute third person forms (y, hắn, va) refer only to animate referents (typically people).
 The form y can be preceded by the pluralizer in southern dialects in which case it is more respectful than nó.
 The absolute pronoun người ta has a wider range of reference as "they, people in general, (generic) one, we, someone".

 Kinship terms

 Kinship terms are the most popular ways to refer to oneself and others.
 Anyone can be referred to using kinship terms, not just the speaker's relatives.
 The Vietnamese kinship terms are quite complex.
-While there is some flexibility as to which kinship terms should be used for people not related to the speaker, often only one term applies to people related by blood or marriage, for up to three generations.
+While there is some flexibility as to which kinship terms should be used for people not related to the speaker, often only one term applies to people related by blood or marriage for up to three generations, which may also differ based on dialect.
 Some kinship terms are: